dcferreira/dcferreira.github.io/content/post/2023-03-09-ai-web-app/index.md

 By this point we have everything on the backend already setup, we just need a nice way to interact with it.
-In this post we'll make a very simple website which will call our backend with a JavaScript script.
+In this post we'll make a very simple website which will call our backend and display the results using a bit of JavaScript.

 # Basic Functionality